bootlin/snagboot/README.md

 # Snagboot

-Snagboot is a Python tool capable of recovering and reflashing a wide variety of SoCs used in embedded Linux systems.
-It is divided into two parts:
+Snagboot intends to be an open-source and generic replacement to the vendor-specific, sometimes proprietary, tools used to recover and/or reflash embedded platforms It is divided into two parts:

-- **snagrecover** uses vendor-specific ROM code mechanisms to initialize external RAM and install U-Boot to it, without modifying any non-volatile memories.
+- **snagrecover** uses vendor-specific ROM code mechanisms to initialize external RAM and run U-Boot, without modifying any non-volatile memories.
 - **snagflash** communicates with U-Boot to flash system images to non-volatile memories, using either DFU, UMS or fastboot.